daltonboll/PensieveServer/README.md

 ### Server API documentation

-Note: For the most up-to-date API documentation, see the Pensieve Android appliction GitHub repository.
+Note: For the most up-to-date API documentation, see the Pensieve Android application [GitHub repository](https://github.com/cs160-sp16/Group-5-Project).
 All API calls are expected to be sent and received in JSON.

 **1. User Account Creation**